Certified Apartment Maintenance Technician (CAMT), Continuing Education Workforce Certificate

 Financial Aid and Payment Options

-4 weeks of intensive daytime training (M-F) or 9 weeks of part-time evening/weekend training
+4 weeks of intensive daytime training (M-F) or 9 weeks of part-time day or evening training (M/T/W)

 Start dates vary.
-Courses are offered at CCBC Randallstown and CCBC Dundalk.
+Courses are offered at CCBC Dundalk.

 GED/High School diploma.
 Minimum age of 18.